 Paul Mitchell The School Atlanta is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates also by a related program.
-The U.S. Department of Education requires outcome rates be provided based upon this individual location which is listed below.
-Outcome rates have also been provided for the individual school you are interested in attending.
+NACCAS requires schools to list the outcome rates for the main campus, and by related programs.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-NACCAS - Paul Mitchell The School Atlanta performance statistics for the calendar year 2022:
+NACCAS - Paul Mitchell The School Atlanta performance statistics for the calendar year 2023: